How to Migrate Exchange 2010 to 2019?

 This doesn’t mean that your operating system or Exchange Server will stop working, but you won’t get any support from Microsoft and no more security and other updates to the system.
 This means that you will be exposed.
 For this reason it’s always ideal to keep up with the supported versions and Microsoft recommendations is to go for the Exchange Server 2019.

 Why migrate to Exchange 2019?
-There are reasons why a company would keep a local mail server rather than going to cloud services such as Office 365 which could be for security or regulation obligation like storing their business’s data locally.
+There are reasons why a company would keep a local mail server rather than going to cloud services such as Microsoft 365 which could be for security or regulation obligation like storing their business’s data locally.
 Exchange 2019 has recently been released so the life time of the application is longer and with the claims of Microsoft, Exchange 2019 is their most reliable version ever.

 Let’s go through the things to take in consideration and the requirements to have Exchange Server 2019 in your infrastructure but first let’s go through them one by one.